-It is almost that time again to start the 2018-19 school year!
+It is almost time for the 2019-20 school year to begin!
 I hope that your family has had time for some rest and relaxation this summer.
 The staff has been working hard over the summer to plan and prepare for the new school year.

-I would like to introduce the new staff members to our team hired for 2018-19 school year.
+I would like to introduce the new staff members to our team hired for the 2019-20 school year.
 Please help me welcome them to our district!
-Also, listed below are the current changes in staffing assignments for 2018-19 school year.
+Also, listed below are the current changes in staffing assignments for 2019-20 school year.